 In a conference session entitled "The Church and Women at Risk," Justin shared how pastors and church leaders can (and why they should) prepare for and respond faithfully to sexual assault and abuse.
 Our current cultural moment—known for the hashtags #metoo, #churchtoo and others—is bringing to light what women have always experienced.
 Justin will provide practical insight on how to prevent, recognize and respond well to these realities.

 Marcus Little | "A Pastor's Regrets: What We've Lost Doing Ministry in a Man's World"

 Marcus Little has been the Senior Pastor at Berean Baptist Church in Grand Rapids since 2014.
 He received an M.A. in Theology from Talbot Theological Seminary in his native Southern California where he met Kelsey, the gifted partner he has had the privilege of being married to for 12 years.
 She sharpens him daily as they together engage in the ministries to which God has called them.
 Chief among those is the training of their three children (Calvin, age 10, Eva, age 8 and Zoe, age 8) to be passionate followers of Christ who extend the shalom of the Spirit to their world.

 As a pastor, Marcus' central passion is to see the body of Christ united.
-In a fractured world he believes that a church united in nothing other than a shared identity in Christ is the most compelling apologetic for the reality of the gospel.
+In a fractured world, he believes that a church united in nothing other than a shared identity in Christ is the most compelling apologetic for the reality of the gospel.
 He has been involved in efforts in his ministry to bring believers together across denominational and racial divides.
-In his church he is leading a conversation about empowering women to exercise the fullness of the giftings and callings God has given them.
-He continues to ask God to reveal where we fall short and to soften his heart to his own failings to seek God's best for all of the he is called to serve.
+In his church, he is leading a conversation about empowering women to exercise the fullness of the giftings and callings God has given them.
+He continues to ask God to reveal where we fall short and to soften his heart to his own failings to seek God's best for all of he is called to serve.